If The ACA Falls, Protecting Preexisting Conditions Could Be Harder Than It Sounds

 Before the ACA, "one of the essential business models for health insurance companies was to discourage risky people from buying into their plans and get as [many] healthy people as they could," she explains.
 That way, "they could get the premium revenue and not have to pay out as much in medical claims."

-When you applied for a private private health plan as an individual — as opposed to getting insurance through your job or a public plan like Medicare — insurers would usually require you to fill out a questionnaire and ask for permission to look through your medical records.
+When you applied for a private health plan as an individual — as opposed to getting insurance through your job or a public plan like Medicare — insurers would usually require you to fill out a questionnaire and ask for permission to look through your medical records.

 If they found a health condition that concerned them, Corlette explains, there were three things they could do.